Guide to Help to Buy Isas

 Transferring savings from a Help to Buy Isa to a Lifetime Isa

-In the March 2016 Budget, Chancellor George Osborne unveiled plans for the new Lifetime Isa, which will be available for those aged 18-40 from 6 April, 2017.
+In the March 2016 Budget, Chancellor George Osborne unveiled plans for the new Lifetime Isa, which became available for those aged 18-40 on 6 April, 2017.

 Holders of Help to Buy Isas can open an additional Lifetime Isa, but they’ll only be able to use the bonus on one of the accounts when they buy their first home.